steebchen/prisma-client-go/README.md

     }
     ```

-    To get this up and running in your database, we use the Prisma tool [`lift`](https://github.com/prisma/lift) to create and migrate our database:
+    To get this up and running in your database, we use the Prisma migration tool [`lift`](https://github.com/prisma/lift) to create and migrate our database:

     ```
     prisma2 lift save --create-db --name "init" # the parameters are only required the first time